Abdelrahman4224/Web-scraping-using-python/README.md

 # Web-scraping-using-python
-using python pandas bountifulsoup requests to pull data from webpages
+using python, pandas, bountifulsoup and requests to pull data from webpages